FLAMBE: Structural Complexity and Representation Learning of Low Rank MDPs: Analysis of

 \subsection{Refined analysis for simplex representations.}

-Here we prove~\pref{thm:improved} by considering a different instantiation of the planning algorithm that directly attempts to visit each latent state.
+Here we prove~\pref{thm:improved} by considering a different potential function argument and a different instantiation of the planning algorithm that directly attempts to visit each latent state.
 In particular, we instantiate~\pref{alg:main} with the planning routine presented in~\pref{alg:simplex_planner}.
 Note that this planner does not require the parameter $\beta$, but it does assume that $\hat{\phi}(x,a) \in \Delta([\dlv])$ for each $(x,a)$.

-For the proof, we employ the same induction hypothesis and the same argument for establishing~\pref{eq:induction_tv}.
-For~\pref{eq:induction_coverage} we use a simpler argument.
-Instead of computing $\rho_{h+1}$ via a call to~\pref{alg:general_planner}, we use the simpler planning routine in~\pref{alg:simplex_planner}.
-This yields the policy $\rhopre$ with the guarantee in~\pref{lem:simplex_planner}.